0xPedroF/portfolio-developer/README.md

 # Developer Portfolio

-This is a **Next.js** developer portfolio project, inspired by the [JavaScript Mastery YouTube video](https://www.youtube.com/watch?v=RbxHZwFtRT4&t=34013s&ab_channel=JavaScriptMastery).
-It showcases a modern, clean design with sections that highlight developer skills, projects, and phases of work using interactive components, including 3D animated pins and magic cards.
+This is a **Next.js** developer portfolio project.
+It showcases a modern, clean design with sections that highlight developer skills, projects, and phases of work using interactive components, including 3D animated objects and magic cards.

 ## 🔥 Features